Help ensure the discovery of oil and gas becomes a positive and productive venture for any new hydrocarbon province.

 You can largely set your own study hours each week to cover the materials.
 MyAberdeen is available 24/7, so you can log in and study when it suits you.

-There may be some activities scheduled at a fixed time, such as online meetings with your tutor or assessments with deadlines.
-But otherwise, you can access and work through the course at your convenience.
+There may be some activities scheduled for fixed times.
+This could include coursework and assessments with deadlines, or online meetings with your tutor.
+Otherwise, you can access and work through the course at your convenience.

 Our first-class support structure will ensure that you aren’t alone in your studies.
-You’ll have contact with your tutors throughout your course.
+You’ll have contact with your course coordinator throughout your course.
 This could be by email, MyAberdeen, online call, or phone.
 You can use social media and discussion boards to chat with your fellow students too.

 We provide a wide range of services to support you in your studies and beyond: